15. Overview of the Council on Education

 The Vice Chair of the Council on Education shall be a member of the Executive Committee and shall assume all duties and responsibilities of the Chair in the latter's absence.

 The Executive Committee is composed of the COE Chair, Vice Chair, the Chair of the Committee on Evaluation, and the Chair of the Committee on Academic Affairs.
-The Committee is responsible for providing counsel and assistance to the Chair in making executive decisions and acting for the Council between meetings.
+The Committee is responsible for providing counsel and assistance to the Chair in making executive decisions and acting for the Council between meetings; however, the Executive Committee does not make accreditation decisions.

 Various ad hoc committees are appointed and disbursed by the Chair of the COE as needed.
 All committee action is conducted according to established Council policy and procedure.
 Each committee reports on its activities at regular meetings of the Council.
 Terms of service begin and end at the close of the AVMA Annual Convention.